kartben/Inspire-E2E-IoT-Workshop/lab-setup/README.md

 1. Confirm that your application now lists the shipments on its home screen.

-1. Open the "File" menu of the PowerApps editor (don't confuse it with the file menu of your browser! ;-)), and click "Publish"
+1. Open the "File" menu of the PowerApps editor (don't confuse it with the file menu of your browser!), and click "Publish"

 ## 5. Finalizing IoT Central setup

-XXX
+TODO (this step shall explain how to setup the MS Flow rule that creates new "Incidents" when "onTampered" event is fired).